 - Financial reporting a comprehensive budgeting system is in place with an annual budget approved by the Directors.
 Monthly actual results that are reported against budget and revised forecasts for the year are prepared regularly for internal use by Directors and management; - ASX disclosure and compliance the Group reports to shareholders on an annual basis and to the ASX half-yearly.
-Procedures are also in place to ensure that price sensitive information is reported to the ASX in accordance with the continuous disclosure requirements of the ASX Listing Rules.
+Procedures are also in place to ensure that price sensitive information is reported to the ASX in accordance with the continuous disclosure requirements of the ASX Listing Rules, as set out in the Company's ASX Announcements and Communications Policy.
 The Company Secretary has primary responsibility for making recommendations to the Chairman and Managing Director on whether information is price sensitive.
-Further details are included in the Company's Communications Policy;
+Further details are included in the Company's ASX Announcements and Communications Policy; - Management assurance as indicated above the Managing Director and Chief Financial Officer are required to certify to the Board in connection with the half-yearly and full-year financial statements, that in their opinion: - The financial records of the McPherson's Limited Group have been properly maintained in accordance with the Corporations Act;

-- Management assurance the Managing Director and Chief Financial Officer have made the following certification to the Board in connection with the full-year financial statements: - the Company's financial reports are complete and present a true and fair view, in all material respects, of the financial condition and operational results of the Company and Group and are in accordance with relevant accounting standards; and - the above statement is founded on a sound system of risk management and internal compliance and control which implements the policies adopted by the Board, and that the Company's risk management and internal compliance and control is operating efficiently and effectively in all material respects in relation to financial reporting risks; - Quality and integrity of personnel the Group's personnel policies are detailed in internal policies, compliance with appropriate sections of which is mandatory by all operating units; - Environmental controls the Group has a specific policy under the terms of which it is mandatory for all business units within the Group to operate in a manner which complies with all applicable environmental laws, regulations and permits; - Operating unit controls financial controls and procedures including information systems controls are detailed in the internal policies; - Functional specialty reporting the Group has identified a number of key areas which are subject to regular reporting to the Board including employee safety, environmental, foreign currency hedging, legal and insurance matters; and - Investment appraisal the Group has clearly defined guidelines for capital expenditure.
-These include annual budgets, detailed justification and review procedures and levels of authority and due diligence requirements.
+- The financial statements comply with the appropriate accounting standards and give a true and fair view of the Group; and - The opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively. - Quality and integrity of personnel the Group's personnel policies are detailed in internal policies, compliance with appropriate sections of which is mandatory by all operating units; - Environmental controls the Group has a specific policy under the terms of which it is mandatory for all business units within the Group to operate in a manner which complies with all applicable environmental laws, regulations and permits; - Operating business controls financial controls and procedures including information systems controls are detailed in the internal policies; - Functional specialty reporting the Group has identified a number of key areas which are subject to regular reporting to the Board including employee safety, environmental, foreign currency hedging, legal and insurance matters; and - Investment appraisal the Group has clearly defined guidelines for proposed capital expenditure or investment in other businesses, joint ventures or new agency arrangements.
+These include annual budgets, detailed justification and review procedures, levels of authority and comprehensive due diligence requirements.